initxlab/ngd-api/README.md

 - JsonLD and Hydra modern Web APIs specs

 # Packages
 - initxlab/nGD-server - Your Business Context and Operations, on the top of API Platform 2.6.
 Hydra and jsonLD ready.
+Powered with annotations Syntax.
+No form attached.
 - initxlab/nGD-client - The PHP RESTFul Provider, no GUI attached.
 Entrypoint & Testing Zone.
 Access Controller.
 - initxlab/nGD-frontend - Painting the wall Zone.
 Any Javascript Framework of your choice will fit here (Webpack Encore, React, VueJs, NuxtJS etc..)